 On December 29, 2022, the U.S. Census Bureau released 2020 urban area data, showing Enid's urban area population at 50,194.
 Federal regulations require any urban area exceeding 50,000 in population to be designated by the Governor as a Metropolitan Planning Organization (MPO).
 The Infrastructure and Investment and Jobs Act (IIJA) continues the requirements introduced in the Moving Ahead for Progress in the 21st Century Act (MAP-21) for the membership of MPOs to consist of local elected officials, officials of public agencies that administer or operate major modes of transportation in the metropolitan area, and appropriate State officials.
-To meet these federal requirements, the Transportation Policy Board was established by the City of Enid in collaboration with the Oklahoma Department of Transportation and local governments within the MPA.
-The Governor, through the Oklahoma Department of Transportation, designated the Transportation Policy Board as the Chisholm Trail MPO on December 29, 2023.
+To meet these federal requirements, the Transportation Policy Board was established by the City of Enid in collaboration with the Oklahoma Department of Transportation, designated the Transportation Policy Board as the Chisholm Trail MPO on December 29, 2023.